 - Our primary location is the Philippines, which provides good quality service for the cost.
 Our AP/P2P back office is supported by a BPO in India.

-- Primary reason was cost and quality of labor.
+- The primary reason was cost and quality of labor.
 We do have other centers around the world to support language and regulatory requirements.

-- China is our largest business area, and handles several countries in Asia Pacific, and we have hubs in other countries as well.
+- China is our largest business area and handles several countries in the Asia Pacific, and we have hubs in other countries as well.

 Does your company have a Shared Services operation located in Asia-Pacific?
 If so, where are you located, and what were the primary reasons the country you selected was chosen?

 Who are your peers and how are you collaborating with them?